mwat56/kaliber/README.md

 * _custom columns_ defined by the respective `Calibre` user;
 * _different/multiple libraries_ for the user to switch between;
 * [_OPDS_](https://en.wikipedia.org/wiki/OPDS) formatted access;
-* _book uploads_ are not planned to be included.
+* _book uploads_ are not planned to be included;
+* monitoring your read progress is unlikely to be implemented here (I feel that that's the book reader's responsibility, not the server's).

-Once I figure out how they are realised by `Calibre` I expect they find their way into `Kaliber` as well (provided I find actually time to do it).
+Once I figure out how they are realised by `Calibre` I expect some may find their way into `Kaliber` as well (provided I find actually time to do it).

 ## Logging